laxtools/article/math/boas_staticstics.md

 # [Boas] Probability and Statistics

-Notes and Solutions to exercises.
+Notes and Solutions to selected problems.
+Trying all problems takes really long time.

-# Introduction
+# 1. Introduction